Railroad switch: Wye

-Run-off points
+Run off

 Run-off points are used to protect main lines from stray or runaway cars, or from trains passing signals set at danger.
 In these cases, vehicles would otherwise roll onto and foul (obstruct) the main line and cause a collision.
 Depending on the situation in which they are used, run-off points are referred to either as trap points or catch points.
 Derailers are another device used for the same purpose.

 Catch points are installed on the running line itself, where the railway climbs at a steep gradient.
 They are used to prevent runaway vehicles colliding with another train further down the slope.
-In some cases, catch points lead into a sand drag to safely stop the runaway vehicle, which may be travelling at speed.
+In some cases, catch points lead into a sand drag to safely stop the runaway vehicle, which may be traveling at speed.
 Catch points are usually held in the 'derail' position by a spring.
 They can be set to allow a train to pass safely in the downhill direction using a lever or other mechanism to override the spring for a short time.

 Catch points originate from the days of the 'unfitted' goods (freight) train.
 As these trains tended to consist of either completely unbraked wagons (relying entirely on the locomotive's own brakes), or ones with unlinked, manually applied brakes (necessitating a stop at the top of steep downgrades for the guard to walk along the train and set the brakes on each wagon in turn), they also lacked any mechanism to automatically brake runaway cars.
-Catch points were therefore required to stop the rear portion of a poorly coupled train that might break away whilst climbing a steep grade – although they would also stop vehicles that ran away for any other reason.
+Catch points were therefore required to stop the rear portion of a poorly coupled train that might break away while climbing a steep grade – although they would also stop vehicles that ran away for any other reason.
 Now that trains are all 'fitted' (and broken couplings are far less common), catch points are mostly obsolete.

 Similar to catch points, trap points are provided at the exit from a siding or where a goods line joins a line that may be used by passenger trains.
 Unless they have been specifically set to allow traffic to pass onto the main line, the trap points will direct any approaching vehicle away from the main line.
-This may simply result in the vehicle being derailed, but in some cases a sand drag is used, especially where the vehicle is likely to be a runaway travelling at speed due to a slope.
+This may simply result in the vehicle being derailed, but in some cases a sand drag is used, especially where the vehicle is likely to be a runaway traveling at speed due to a slope.